Mathew Rosengart

 Mathew S. Rosengart is an American lawyer.
 He is a former federal prosecutor and Trial Attorney for the United States Department of Justice.
-Rosengart is known for representing high-profile clients, including Steven Spielberg, Sean Penn, Julia Louis-Dreyfus, Kenneth Lonergan, Eddie Vedder, Jimmy Butler, Sandton Capital Partners, Verizon, and Facebook.
-He is considered a "go to" litigator for Hollywood's elite and corporate America.
+Considered a "go-to" litigator for Hollywood's elite and corporate America, Rosengart is known for representing high-profile clients, including Steven Spielberg, Sean Penn, Julia Louis-Dreyfus, Kenneth Lonergan, Eddie Vedder, Jimmy Butler, Sandton Capital Partners, Verizon, and Facebook.
 In July 2021, Rosengart was hired to represent Britney Spears in her fight to remove her father, Jamie Spears, from her conservatorship and to end her years-long battle with her father.
 Rosengart and Spears won the case on November 12, 2021.

 Education and early career

 Mathew Rosengart earned his undergraduate degree from Tulane University and his J.D. degree from Boston College Law School (graduating cum laude, in 1987).
 After graduation, Rosengart served as a law clerk in the New Hampshire Supreme Court for Justice David Souter.
 He later served as a supervisory assistant United States attorney and Trial Attorney for the U.S. Department of Justice, where he earned the Justice Department's Special Achievement Award.